Looking for the best things to do in Santiago, Chile?

 The vineyards are only around 45 minutes from the Santiago city center.
 The grounds are beautiful and worth seeing.
 Santa Rita actually even has a little surprise—a small museum with local Chilean pre-Colombian artifacts!
 Entirely unexpected and pretty amazing.

 Valparaíso is a vibrant and colorful coastal city around two hours from Santiago.
 You can take a day trip there, though I recommend staying for at least a couple of days to explore.
+There are a lot of amazing things to do in Valparaíso.

 The city was once a rich and busy port.
 But, when the Panama Canal opened and ocean vessels no longer needed to traverse South America, they had to find a way of revitalizing the city.
 It’s now known as the cultural capital of Chile.
 This city is a thriving hub of music and art, known for its brightly colored homes scattered over its very hilly neighborhoods.